devpi/devpi/doc/userman/devpi_commands.rst

                            invalidation issues.
 This will only work if you are not using a http proxy.
-      --passwd USER        set password for user USER (interactive) --gendeploy DIR      (unix only) generate a pre-configured self-contained virtualenv directory which puts devpi-server under
+      --passwd USER        set password for user USER (interactive) --gendeploy DIR      (unix only) install and generate a pre-configured virtualenv directory which puts devpi-server under
-                           supervisor control.
-Also provides nginx/cron files to help with permanent deployment.
+                           supervisor control and provides some example files for nginx/crontab.
+If the specified DIR exists virtualenv creation will be skipped and only the installation steps will be performed.
       --secretfile path    file containing the server side secret used for user validation.
 If it does not exist, a random secret is generated on start up and used subsequently.